mdjahidhasan009/NodeJs-Note/Performance_Enhance/child__process/child_process__spawn.md

 ## Node.js `spawn()`

-The `spawn()` function in Node.js, part of the `child_process` module, is a powerful tool for executing external commands or applications as separate processes.
+The `spawn()` function in Node.js, part of the `child_process` module, is a **powerful tool for executing external commands or applications as separate processes**.
 It offers a more flexible and efficient way to run external programs compared to functions like `exec()`, particularly when dealing with long-running processes or large amounts of data.

 **What `spawn()` Does:**